Welcome!

 If you’re a Facebook user and you’d like to join us, you’ll receive a very warm welcome to Lady Catherine’s Salon from me and all my new friends.
 Come along and say hello!
 Click here to join.

-FOOTNOTE: The lovely lady in my avatar is Archduchess Clementina of Austria (1798-1881), Princess of Salerno, painted around 1839.
+FOOTNOTE: The lovely lady in my avatar is Archduchess Clementina of Austria (1798-1881), Princess of Salerno, painted around 1839 (a little outside the Regency era, but it’s such a gorgeous picture, I couldn’t resist).

 227 responses to “Welcome!